-A series of potentially multi-millionounce gold targets have been discovered along the new district-scale gold trend.
-The Company's licences cover an area of over 800Km2, are 100% held and give the exclusive rights to apply for a mining lease or licence.
+The Company's licences cover an area of over 800km2 and give exclusive rights to Conroy to apply for a mining lease or licence.

-The Company's first gold mine in this new gold district in Ireland is now being planned.
 Ireland is a mining friendly country with an established mining tradition and a favourable business climate.
-There is security of tenure and fiscal framework and excellent infrastructure and technical services.
+There is security of tenure combined with a fiscal framework and excellent infrastructure and technical services.